About our programme

 - civil engineering

-One of the best parts of the programme is that you'll rotate through various areas of the business.
+During our 2-year programme you'll rotate through various areas of the business.
 You'll gain a broad knowledge of what we do, how we work, and who we work with.
 By working in different areas in the business you’ll get the chance to explore how you wish to shape your future with us.

-Electrical graduates complete four 6-month placements covering all three grid divisions and the System Operator.
+Electrical graduates and Mechatronics graduates with Power Systems papers complete a variety of placements covering all two grid divisions and the System Operator.

-Mechanical and civil graduates complete three placements with the grid divisions of 10, 8 and 6 months.
+Mechanical and civil graduates complete a variety of placements with the two grid divisions.

 Learning and development opportunities